When You Feel Like Giving Up

 Posted Feb 27, 2014

-Obviously, there are ethical issues with this study and the animal lover in me feels sick over the idea of dogs being shocked.
-But trying to put that aside, the study has an important message: that life can teach you that you are ineffective and that your behaviors don't have any effect on what happens in your life.
+Obviously, there are ethical issues with this study, and the animal lover in me feels sick over the idea of dogs being shocked.
+But trying to put that aside, the study has an important message: Life can teach you that you are ineffective and that your behaviors don't have any effect on what happens in your life.
 And if you learn that lesson, you give up trying.
 You have learned helplessness.

 Learned helplessness is associated with depression.
-It describes that quality of depression where you retreat to you bed and just give up on trying to impact the world.
-You give up your agency, sense of purpose, and feeling of hope and find yourself deep in a hole.
+It describes that quality of depression where you retreat to your bed and just give up on trying to impact the world.
+You give up your agency, sense of purpose, and feeling of hope—and instead find yourself deep in a hole.
 Once you are down that deep, it is hard to dig your way out of it—especially if you don't even try to dig.
 So learned helplessness can maintain depression.

-2) Change your thoughts.
 If you believe that you cannot affect change, you will not even try.
 So if you find yourself saying "I can't," or "There's nothing that I can do," try changing your thoughts to "I can at least try," and "This may not work, but I'll try it."
 That at least allows the possibility that you can affect change.
-For more about combating negative thoughts: http://www.psychologytoday.com/blog/dont-worry-mom/201208/i-can-t-and-other-lies-we-tell-ourselves
+For more about combating negative thoughts, read this post.

-Throughout my life, when I have felt helpless or found myself thinking that nothing that I could do will affect change, I have thought of those poor dogs laying on the floor of the cage and continuously getting shocked even though they could have escaped the shock simply by jumping over the barrier.
-And I have asked myself if I am willing to be one of those dogs.
+Throughout my life, when I have felt helpless or found myself thinking that nothing that I could do will affect change, I have thought of those poor dogs laying on the floor of the cage and continuously getting shocked even though they could have escaped it.
+I have asked myself if I am willing to be one of those dogs.
 Are you?

 Copyright Amy Przeworski.
 This post and all portions of this post may NOT be duplicated or posted elsewhere (including on other websites) without permission of the author.
 However, a link to this post may be posted on your website without the need to request permission.